 Known world-wide as a city of class and elegance, Cannes has been a popular tourist spot since British and Russian royalty made it their winter destination of choice in the 19th century.
 Following WW1, Cannes became a summer destination too and the prestigious Cannes Film Festival was devised although it did not take place until after WW2.
 With pleasure boats moored in the marina all year round, Cannes is always the place for glitz and glamour.
 Walk along the pavement of the stars and match your handprints to those of the rich and famous.
-Or, see the stars for real at the Cannes Film Festival in May.
-You may not know about Cannes' more ancient history, of the Liguerians who settled here in protohistoric times, the neolithic early iron Age settlers that followed and the Roman naval base that was built on the Lérins islands just off the coast.
+Or see the stars for real at the Cannes Film Festival in May.
+You may not know about Cannes' more ancient history, of the Liguerians who settled here in protohistoric times, the neolithic early Iron Age settlers who followed and the Roman naval base that was built on the Lérins islands just off the coast.
 With the rise of Christianity in the 5th century, an abbey was built on the Ile St Honoratus, named after the abbey's founder, where St Patrick is said to have studied before he returned as a missionary to Ireland.
 25 Cistercian monks still reside on the island today but you can visit the old monastery and buy some of the wines grown in the island's vineyards.
 Its sister island next door, Ile Ste Marguerite, has its own claim to fame as the Man in the Iron Mask was imprisoned in the Fort Royal for over 10 years.
 You can still visit his tiny cell though the rest of the fort itself is now the Musée de la Mer, a museum of the sea containing underwater finds from Roman and Saracen shipwrecks.

 Cannes' museums are great if you want to spend some time away from the modern razzle-dazzle, especially the Musée de la Castre in the ruins of the medieval castle.
-Inside you'll discover art from Oceana, the Himalayas and the Americas including pre-Columbian ceramics, a collection of musical instruments from all over the world and 3 rooms dedicated to Provencal and local paintings from the 19th century.
+Inside you'll discover art from Oceana, the Himalayas and the Americas including pre-Columbian ceramics, a collection of musical instruments from all over the world and 3 rooms dedicated to Provençal and local paintings from the 19th century.
 Don't forget to take the 109 steps up to the top of the 12th century tower for a fantastic view of the city and islands.
 If you're feeling lucky, why not visit one of Cannes' prestigious Barrière casinos of La Croisette or Les Princes or the modern Palm Beach casino right out on the headland?
 Admire the 19th century grand villas inspired by various styles from medieval castles to Roman villas.
 Wander the warren of streets that is Le Suquet, Cannes' old town, which was historically the home of the local fisherman and has many great restaurants.
-And enjoy ad tour of the city or of the Palais de Festivals et des Congrès where the Cannes Film Festival is held.
-There is also ad walk around the city which you can follow if you'd rather go it alone.
+And enjoy a tour of the city or of the Palais des Festivals et des Congrès where the Cannes Film Festival is held.
+There is also a walk around the city which you can follow if you'd rather go it alone.
 Port Canto, was the first private marina in France and is home to some very fine boats and yachts and you can hire boats here with or without a sailing permit.
 The city also has much to offer those looking for activity whilst on holiday with sports such as golf, tennis, or pétanque, a form of bowls, as well as spas and thalassotherapy to relax and rejuvenate.
 Whilst the film festival is Cannes most well-known event, there is also an International Yachting Festival and the Royal Regatta in September for those who love sailing.

 A shopping mecca, La Crosiette is a 3km stretch of designer shops including names such as Armani, Cartier, Dior, Chanel, Gucci, Yves Saint Laurent and many more.
 The streets of Rue Hoche and Rue des Etats are full of hairdressers and home decor shops whilst on the Rue d'Antibes you'll find some great high street shopping.
-If you're looking for great food and drink, try the specialist food and wine shops on Rue Meynadier selling Provencal specialities such as cheeses and olives, or visit La Bocca which has a village character and a wonderful Provencal market.
-Cannes' main market, the Forville Market is an excellent farmers' market and flower market that also has an antiques section from Saturday to Monday.
-The many different restaurants in Cannes will always have something to suit your mood whether you are looking for gourmet Michelin-star dining or lunch in a brasserie, local delicacies or world foods, especially polynesian flavours.
+If you're looking for great food and drink, try the specialist food and wine shops on Rue Meynadier selling Provençal specialities such as cheeses and olives, or visit La Bocca which has a village character and a wonderful Provençal market.
+Cannes' main market, the Forville Market is an excellent farmers and flower market that also has an antiques section from Saturday to Monday.
+The many different restaurants in Cannes will always have something to suit your mood whether you are looking for gourmet Michelin-star dining or lunch in a brasserie, local delicacies or world foods, especially Polynesian flavours.
 In the evening, enjoy a drink on the the terraces before listening to some live music or DJ's into the night.

 Region: Provence Côte d'Azur